Distributed Team Challenges

 Team Points to remember

-• English not a first language, it acted as a blessing because all spoke simple sentences and the pace was slow.
+• English was not a first language, it acted as a blessing because all spoke simple sentences and the pace was slow.

 • Members We were disconnected, so the spirit of the team was missing.

-• Team members have traveled less, they were not into reading (including PO) in their life, so knowledge of other culture and religion and festival, were governed by stories, movies, news and some family member who had visited that country.
+• Team members have traveled less, they were not into reading (including PO) in their life, so knowledge of other culture and religion, and festival were governed by stories, movies, news, and some family member who had visited that country.